-The owners, along with their son, Executive Chef Adam, continue to work diligently to make Bully’s a destination for people who enjoy quality food and drinks.
+The owners, along with their staff, continue to work diligently to make Bully's a destination for people who enjoy quality food and drinks.
 They welcome all to relax in the historic and award-winning restaurant or enjoy a night in the new and fabulous inn.

 From our entire staff, we hope that you have a bully time at our restaurant and inn!